nithyarakash-t/nithyarakash-t/README.md

 Most of my projects in gitHub are POC's for personal learning.
 Data Structures, Algorithms, Javascript, CSS, Frameworks, Backend, Certification related projects... the list goes on.

 # ⚡Checkout personal projects
+- Portfolio - https://www.nithyaprakash.com - React.js
+- Gift Acceptance - https://giftacceptance.vercel.app - A personal project to practice RxJS and NgRx in Angular
+- Frontend Developer Toolkit - Handy tools for developers
     - urlifysvg - https://urlifysvg.vercel.app - Utility project to convert any SVG to encodedUrl meant to be used in CSS - React.js
-- Portfolio - https://www.nithyaprakash.com - React.js
-- Gift Acceptance - https://giftacceptance.vercel.app - A personal project to practice RxJS and NgRx
+    - Palette town - A site all about colours

 # 🔭 Currently working on
 - A Portfolio website with React.js, gSap